nishtahir/ktnative-wiringpi-sample/README.md

 You will se a warning that the target is not enabled on the current host.
 This message is produced before the docker container has been started and can be ignored.

+## Deploying the artifact to a Raspberry Pi

+In order to copy and execute the generated artifact on a Raspberry Pi make sure to be able to open a ssh connection using your key and execute `./gradlew deploy`.